-8. Be Amazed by Praying Mantis and Lady Bug Stilt Walkers
+8. Be Amazed by the Butterfly Stilt Walkers

-Check out the brightly coloured and amazing Lady Bug and Praying Mantis Stilt Walkers as they dance and wander around the Ekka.
+Check out the brightly coloured and amazing Butterfly Stilt Walkers as they flutter around the Ekka.
 You may even be lucky enough to get a picture with one of them!

 9. See the Dogs on Show

-Go see the puppies parade, run and jump as they show of their talents in the Canine Competition.
+See the puppies parade, run and jump as they show off their talents in the Canine Competition.
 There will be over 200 different breeds to admire.